wking-io/Fluture/README.md

 Allows the creation of a new Future based on the resolution value.
 This is like doing `promise.then(x => Promise.resolve(x + 1))`, except that it's lazy, so the new Future will not be created until the other one is forked.
-The function is only ever applied to the resolution value, so is ignored when the Future was rejected.
+The function is only ever applied to the resolution value; it's ignored when the Future was rejected.
 To learn more about the exact behaviour of `chain`, check out its [spec][13].

 ```js